Islas Marías

-The Islas Marías ("Mary Islands") make up an archipelago in Mexico, consisting of four islands.
+The Islas Marías ("Mary Islands") make up an archipelago in Mexico, consisting of four principal islands and five smaller islands/large offshore rocks.
 They are located in the Pacific Ocean, some 100 km off the coast of the state of Nayarit and about 370 km southeast of the tip of Baja California.
 They are part of the municipality (municipio) of San Blas, Nayarit.
 The islands were used as a penal colony until February 18, 2019, when President Andrés Manuel López Obrador ordered the closure of its operation as Islas Marías Federal Prison.

 The first European to encounter the islands was Diego Hurtado de Mendoza, a cousin of Hernán Cortés in 1532, who gave them the name Islas Magdalenas.
 He found no evidence of prior habitation by the Native Americans.
 In 2010 the archipelago was designated the Islas Marías Biosphere Reserve by UNESCO.

 Geography

 The islands have an aggregate area of 244.97 km2 and a population of 1,116 on Isla María Madre as of the census of 2005 along with around 8,000 prisoners.
 The other islands are uninhabited.
 The main settlement is Puerto Balleto, with a population of 602.

 Isla María Madre is the largest of the islands, with an area of 145.28 km2.
 It houses the Islas Marías Federal Prison, which was established there in 1905.
 The next two largest islands are Isla María Magdalena (70.44 km2) and, further south, Isla María Cleofas (19.82 km).
 They were named after three women called Mary in the Biblical New Testament: respectively, Mary, the mother of Jesus, Mary Magdalene, and Mary, the wife of Cleopas, and are referred to as the Tres Marías.
 A smaller island, San Juanito, with an area of 9.1 km2 lies off the north coast of Isla María Madre.

 The islands are listed from north to south in the following table: